xmos/lib_xua/doc/rst/opt_audio_formats.rst

 data endpoint defined) and an additional Alternate Setting that contains the actual isochronous data endpoint.
 This zero bandwidth alternative setting 0 is always implemented by the design.

-For further information refer to 3.16.2 of `USB Audio Device Class Definition for Audio Devices <https://www.usb.org/document-library/usb-20-specification>`_
+For further information refer to 3.16.2 of `USB Audio Device Class Definition for Audio Devices, release 2.0 <https://www.usb.org/document-library/audio-devices-rev-20-and-adopters-agreement>`_

 Customisable parameters for the Alternate Settings provided by the design are as follows.: